BelRarr/conference-checklist/ignite-checklist.md

     - Yeah, it's okay to say that you had a wonderful time there! :D
 - [ ] Put what you've learn into practice
     - This could lead you to create something new, to contribute to an open-source project, present at a conference or a local event, write a blog, or else (let me know).

+ # Want more tips?
+ - [ ] Check out [Jonathan McKinney's blog post](http://blog.ucomsgeek.com/2018/08/tips-and-tricks-unofficial-party-and.html) as it is full of other great tips that aren't appearing here.
+    - Jonathan was kind enough to give me permission to include some of his tips in this checklist.